Bronystate/brstv3/index_rules.md

  7. Keep the chat roughly PG-13
     Topics banned from discussion include, but are not limited to:
     - Explicit content, including pornography, gore, shock images, screamers
-    - Grimdark, gory, or otherwise generally-offensive fan works
+    - Grimdark, gory, or otherwise generally offensive fan works
  8. Do not advertise
  9. Do not post non-image links during a stream
     The streamer may give permission *during their stream* to post links